NeKzor/autorender/README.md

 ## Production

-Same as in development but all task commands end with `prod` e.g. `deno task start:prod`.
+Same as in development but all task commands end with `prod` e.g. `deno task prod`.

 Make sure the bot's `.env` file has the correct values for:
 - `AUTORENDER_BASE_API` should point to the internal address